 I live by ClickUp — I’m on it every single day.
-It’s the #1 tool that I recommend using to share content calendars with clients, and it’s pretty easy to figure out how to use it as a first-timer.
+It’s the #1 tool that I recommend for sharing content calendars with clients, and it’s pretty easy to figure out how to use it as a first-timer.

-While there is a free version, I use a paid version that costs approximately $19 per month so that I can invite 10 guests to make comments and provide feedback.
+While there is a free version, I use a paid version that costs approximately $19 per month.
+With it I can invite 10 guests to make comments and provide feedback.
 I currently have about 8 clients, so this is incredibly worth it to me price-wise!

 All of the information that clients provide me on their onboarding questionnaire is within ClickUp, so I have it all in one spot.

 I also create a special task in the calendar view for every single post, so that clients can see it easily laid out and visualize what the month is going to look like.

 Whenever I have content ready for review, I send an email to my client, and they hop into ClickUp and leave all their feedback, approvals, and revisions in one place.